 Mason reached a new career plateau with his next studio album, Let It Flow, released in April 1977.
 It reached an early peak at number 37, but stayed in the charts 49 weeks and went platinum on the success of the single "We Just Disagree" (written by Mason's backup guitarist, Jim Krueger), which reached number 12.
 (The singles "So High [Rock Me Baby and Roll Me Away]" and "Let It Go, Let It Flow" also charted.)
 Mariposa de Oro, Mason's next album, was released in June 1978, preceded by a cover of "Will You Still Love Me Tomorrow," a Top 40 single; the LP reached number 41 and went gold.

 Two years passed before Mason released New Crest of an Old Wave in the summer of 1980.
 After it peaked at number 74 and produced the chart single "Save Me," he parted ways with Columbia.
 Another major-label berth was not forthcoming, but he continued to tour, paring down to an acoustic duo with Krueger.
 In 1987, he released two albums, Some Assembly Required on the Canadian label Maze Records and Two Hearts on MCA, the latter featuring "Dreams I Dream," a duet with Phoebe Snow that reached number 11 in the adult contemporary charts.
 In 1993, Mason joined a new lineup of Fleetwood Mac, appearing on the 1995 album Time, but soon after, the band reverted to its previous configuration.
-In 1998, Mason reteamed with Jim Capaldi for a tour that produced the 1999 album Live: The 40,000 Headman Tour.
-In 2008, Megaforce Records released the first Dave Mason studio album in more than 20 years, 26 Letters 12 Notes.
+In 1998, Mason reteamed with Jim Capaldi for a tour that produced the 1999 album Live: The 40,000 Headmen Tour.
+In 2008, Megaforce Records released the first Dave Mason studio album in more than 20 years, the excekkebt 26 Letters 12 Notes.
 It was followed by Future's Past in 2014. ~ William Ruhlmann